drkittendorf/employee-directory/employeedirectory/README.md

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.

-## Acceptance Criteria
+## Description

-Given a table of random users, when the user loads the page, a table of employees should render.
+With a table of random users, when the user loads the page, a table of employees renders.

-The user should be able to:
+The user can:

   * Sort the table by at least one category
   * Filter the users by at least one property.